lorecioni/HEp-2-CellsClassification/README.md

 Prepare first your training set.
 You can choose between:

-- `loadCellDataset` loads single cells dataset
+- `loadCellDataset` loads single cells dataset.
-- `loadImageDataset` loads full image dataset
+- `loadImageDataset` loads full image dataset.

 This will show you a table containing image id, label and filename.